maearon/spring-attach-file/README.md

 ### Spring Implementation of Rails Tutorial Sample App

 I'll create a Spring Boot application that replicates(coppy) the functionality of the Ruby on Rails tutorial sample app.
 Let's start by setting up the Spring project structure and implementing the core features.
+"Java’s compiled nature and the JVM’s optimization capabilities give it a significant performance edge, especially at scale, whereas Ruby’s interpreted model tends to limit its raw execution speed."
 ```
 spring.datasource.url=jdbc:h2:mem:testdb;DB_CLOSE_DELAY=-1;DB_CLOSE_ON_EXIT=FALSE
 spring.datasource.url=jdbc:h2:file:./data/testdb;DB_CLOSE_DELAY=-1;DB_CLOSE_ON_EXIT=FALSE